Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family

 \baselineskip=12pt

 2mm

 4mm

 We introduce a Bayesian approach for analyzing (possibly) high-dimensional dependent data that are distributed according to a member from the natural exponential family of distributions.
 This problem requires extensive methodological advancements, as jointly modeling high-dimensional dependent data leads to the so-called ``big $n$ problem.''
 The computational complexity of the ``big $n$ problem'' is further exacerbated when allowing for non-Gaussian data models, as is the case here.
 Thus, we develop new computationally efficient distribution theory for this setting.
-In particular, we introduce something we call the ``conjugate multivariate distribution,'' which is motivated by the univariate distribution introduced in \citet{diaconis}.
+In particular, we introduce the ``conjugate multivariate distribution,'' which is motivated by the univariate distribution introduced in \citet{diaconis}.
 Furthermore, we provide substantial theoretical and methodological development including: results regarding conditional distributions, an asymptotic relationship with the multivariate normal distribution, conjugate prior distributions, and full-conditional distributions for a Gibbs sampler.
-The results in this manuscript are extremely general, and can be adapted to many different settings.
-We demonstrate the proposed methodology through simulated examples and analyses based on estimates obtained from the US Census Bureaus' American Community Survey (ACS). \baselineskip=12pt
+To demonstrate the wide-applicability of the proposed methodology, we provide two simulation studies and three applications based on an epidemiology dataset, a federal statistics dataset, and an environmental dataset, respectively. \baselineskip=12pt

 \baselineskip=12pt

 {\bf Keywords:} Bayesian hierarchical model; Big data; Exponential family; Markov chain Monte Carlo; Non-Gaussian; Gibbs sampler.

 \pagenumbering{arabic} \baselineskip=24pt